aneshodza/turing-machine/README.md

 ### :step
 If you pass this function no parameters it will execute the line of code at the current address of the eye and then step the eye one address down.

+## Future work
+Here everything that needs to be changed is written down.
+### Change the concept of the programming language and implement a cache
+Now the functions work kind of clunky.
+The goal is, to atomize every function as a standalone function that mutates the value in our cache.
+Certain functions like the one to get from memory dont need any previous value in cache, as they overwrite it.
+Other functions like maybe write(5) would need a value in the cache and write the cached value to memory addres 5.
+Like that the code starts becoming easier to work with etc.